edandersen/core-admin/README.md

 Add via nuget:

 ```
-dotnet add package AutoAdmin -v 0.5.0-beta
+dotnet add package CoreAdmin -v 0.5.0-beta
 ```

 Add this line at the bottom of ConfigureServices() in Startup.cs:

 ```
-services.AddAutoAdmin();
+services.AddCoreAdmin();
 ```

-Run your app with with /autoadmin on the end of the URL, for example https://localhost:5001/autoadmin and you'll get a little something like this -
+Run your app with with /coreadmin on the end of the URL, for example https://localhost:5001/coreadmin and you'll get a little something like this -

 ![Screenshot of auto admin](/docs/screenshot-1.PNG "Auto Admin")